ryanmcnally93/relieve/readme.md

 <img src="assets/images/readme-images/home-ipad.png" width="40%" alt="Homepage on IPad" style="display: block; margin: auto;">

 The benefits page also looks good so far.
-The progress bars now have less height as they no longer need it, and the images come into focus on the panic section, which lookd very presentable and readable.
+The progress bars now have less height as they no longer need it, and the images come into focus on the panic section, which looked very presentable and readable.

 <div style="display: flex;">
   <img src="assets/images/readme-images/benefits-ipad.png" width="40%" alt="Progress bars on IPad" style="margin: 0 5%">